barclays-cbdc-hackathon/barclays-cbdc/README.md

 #2 Create the cpb file from the compiled cpk files in both contracts and workflows.
 cordapp-builder create --cpk contracts/build/libs/corda5-template-contracts-1.0-SNAPSHOT-cordapp.cpk --cpk workflows/build/libs/corda5-template-workflows-1.0-SNAPSHOT-cordapp.cpk -o template.cpb

-#3 Creating the docker compose yaml file.
-corda-cli network deploy -n template-network -f c5cordapp-template.yaml -t 5.0.0-devpreview-rc03 > docker-compose.yaml

-#4 Configure the mock network
+#3 Configure the network.
 corda-cli network config docker-compose template-network

-#5 Starte docker containers.
+#4 Creating docker compose yaml file and starting docker containers.
-docker-compose -f docker-compose.yaml up -d
+corda-cli network deploy -n template-network -f c5cordapp-template.yaml | docker-compose -f - up -d
     .
     .
-    .
-This step will take roughly a mintute to complete.
-    .
-Open a new terminal and run: docker-compose -f docker-compose.yaml logs -f . to look at the log of the docker, and wait for the Corda logo to populate.
+This step will take a few mintues to complete, if you are wondering what is running behind the scene .
+Open a new terminal and run: docker-compose -f docker-compose.yaml logs -f

-#6 Install the cpb file into the network.
+#5 Install the cpb file into the network.
 corda-cli package install -n template-network template.cpb
 ```
-I had combined step 1 to 5 into an shell script called run.sh, you can simply call `sh ./run.sh` in your terminal and that will sequentially run step 1 to 5.
+I had combined all the steps into a shell script called run.sh, you can simply call `sh ./run.sh` in your terminal and that will sequentially run step 1 to 5.

 You can always look at the status of the network by the command: